python-jsonschema/jsonschema/docs/validate.rst

         information see `creating-validators`.

     .. attribute:: TYPE_CHECKER

-        A `TypeChecker` that can be used validating :validator:`type` properties in JSON schemas.
+        A `TypeChecker` that will be used when validating :validator:`type` properties in JSON schemas.

     .. attribute:: schema